nmarzz/nmarzz.github.io/about.md

 	I'm a Masters student at McGill University as part of the [Oberman Lab](https:/www.adamoberman.net/oberman-lab.html).
-		I'm very excited to have the oppurtunity to work in this amazing group of people.
+		I'm very excited to have the opportunity to work in this amazing group of people.
 The lab's focus is on bringing mathematical insights into the world of deep learning.

 		I did my undergraduate degree in Honours Mathematics at UBC Okanagan, picking up a Minor in data science along the way.
 At UBCO,